thekugelmeister/lilypond-bhs/README.md

 #### Future:
 There are many high-quality nerual network-based singing synthesizers coming out currently, both as research models and as full products.
 These solutions tend to have drastically improved synthesis quality over existing methods.
 I have previously played with integrating `bhs-lilypond` with these systems, but the absence of input file standards and general difficulty of use of these systems has stymied progress.
 As technology improves, additional output modalities may be added to enable more complex synthesis pipelines.

+## LilyPond TODO items
+List of relevant LilyPond updates that might simplify / modify / otherwise affect functionality added in this package.

+### General notes

+* Music function definitions in this template are inconsistent in their documentation style; consider defaulting to style in https://github.com/lilypond/lilypond/blob/master/ly/music-functions-init.ly

 [1]: https://www.barbershop.org/